-Before you leave, remember to:
+Before you leave to host a meal, remember to:

 - View the policies for UW System Sponsored Events.